iMoneza/documentation/docs/javascript-library.md

 _Additional example to add: setting resourceKey based on a URL parameter, like a unique ID_

-_Additional example to add: setting the resourceKey and resourceURL based on the URL, but removing some parameters (like paging parameters)
+_Additional example to add: setting the resourceKey and resourceURL based on the URL, but removing some parameters (like paging parameters)_

-**Example Using an AccessGranted Callback**
+**Example Using an `accessGranted` Callback**
 The `AccessGranted` function is called when access to a page is granted via client-side access control.
 A single object is passed to the callback function containing data about the access request, including current quota data (if applicable), subscription data, and single purchase data.
 Basic user data is also passed along, as is the reason why access is granted.

 This example displays whether or not the user is logged in.
 It then displays the reason why they have access to the page.
 If a quota is enforced, it displays how many quota hits the user has and how many they are allowed.